kubernetes/website/docs/reference/api-concepts.md

 For example:

-1. List all of the pods in a given namespace
+1. List all of the pods in a given namespace.

         GET /api/v1/namespaces/test/pods
         ---